John Lomax III: Family

 John Lomax III is the son of John Lomax Jr. and Margaret Marable Lomax and grandson of John Lomax; both John Lomax Jr. and Sr. were pioneering folklorists famous for documenting, recording, and performing folk music traditions in the first half of the 20th century.
 Lomax III's uncle, Alan Lomax, and aunt, Bess Lomax Hawes, also had careers in music and folk traditions and have been honored with the National Medal of Arts.

 Lomax III is the father of John Nova and Amanda Margaret.
-John Nova Lomax is a Texas based freelance writer and editor.
+John Nova Lomax was a Texas based freelance writer and editor who died in 2023 at the age of 53.
 Texas Monthly; Amanda Lomax is a photographer and artist now living in Nashville.